So what is ashwagandha for anyway? Can it help relieve stress? Is it a nootropic?

 However, if you follow the guidelines I’m about to give you, you should be able to find a suitable source of ashwagandha for your needs.

 One concern that I feel I should address is that black pepper is added to a lot of ashwagandha supplements.

 It might help make ashwagandha more effective, but we don’t really know that for sure.

 This is because piperine, or black pepper extract, has been shown to increase the absorption rates of several other nootropics.

 Black pepper is also deeply ingrained in Ayurvedic medicine, with almost half of traditional Indian remedies using it as an ingredient.

-However, the evidence so far is inconsistent.
+However, the scientific evidence in this area is still inconsistent.